benprisby/udm-backup/README.md

 | `smb.password`     | `string`  | SMB password |
 | `smb.share`        | `string`  | SMB share to back up to |

-**NOTE**: The backup schedule configured on the UDM is likely represented in local time, while the above schedule is interpreted as UTC.
-Ensure any timezone offsets are taken into account when setting this property.

 ## Running

 [Install Poetry](https://python-poetry.org/docs/#installation) and the required plugin: